-Questions - All 3.
-Please indicate your preference for the following: ☐ Option 1 - registration, microchipping and de-sexing by six months ☐ Option 2 - limited registration at three months; full registration on de-sexing ☐ Option 3 - registration at three months; onus on owner to advise when dog de-sexed Please provide reasons for your preference: Option 3 allows for a dog to be sterilised at an age agreed by the owner and their vet on the best age applicable to that dog, if it is to be de-sexed at all.
-I would never answer to Option 1 or 2 as they are promoting early sterilisation - again, how does this stop puppy farming?
+Questions - Ali 3.
+Please indicate your preference for the following: ☐ Option 1 - registration, microchipping and de-sexing by six months ☐ Option 2 - limited registration at three months; full registration on de-sexing ☒ Option 3 - registration at three months; onus on owner to advise when dog de-sexed Please provide reasons for your preference: Option 3 allows for a dog to be sterilised at an age agreed by the owner, their breeder and their vet on the best age applicable to that dog, if it is to be desexed at all.
+I would never answer to Option 1 or 2 as they are promoting early sterilisation - I don't see how this stops puppy farming.
+Currently rescues must sterilise at point of adoption, which can also be detrimental to larger slow growing breeds.
 Questions - Veterinarians up om 1 July 2018 South Australian veterinarian practices will be responsible for dating a centralised dog registration database when a dog is de-sexed.
-This uld replace the need to issue a sterilisation certificate.
-4. Would you support this approach? ☐ Yes ☐ No ☑ Unsure Please provide reasons for your response:
+This buld replace the need to issue a sterilisation certificate.
+4. Would you support this approach?
+Yes No Unsure Please provide reasons for your response: